itsschwer/ror2-items/README.md

     - *Restores broken, consumed, and empty items.
 Transforms on use.*\
     \
     <span style="color: #95cde5;">Restores</span> broken, consumed, and empty items back into their <span style="color: #e5c962;">original forms</span>.
 Does not affect items that can regenerate.
 Equipment <span style="color: #95cde5;">transforms</span> into a <span style="color: #e5c962;">random equipment</span> when depleted.
-        - "Depleted" is similar to "used", except synergises with *Fuel Cells* *(i.e. only consumed when all equipment charges are used)*
+        - "Depleted" is similar to "used", except synergises with *Fuel Cells* *(i.e. only triggers when all equipment charges are used)*
         - Affected items:
             - *Dio's Best Friend*
             - *Pluripotent Larva* — becomes non-void if restoring alongside *Dio's Best Friend*